 Before running a chi-square test, always check the expected cell counts.
 If any cell has an expected count less than 5, consider combining categories or using a more appropriate test, such as Fisher's exact test.

-For example, imagine you are analyzing customer preferences for three different product flavors (A, B, and C), and your data looks like this:
+Here's one way to look at it: imagine you are analyzing customer preferences for three different product flavors (A, B, and C), and your data looks like this:

 | Flavor | Preference |